alepulver/game-catalog-builder/README.md

 **Important**: Make sure your virtual environment is activated (see Setup step 2) before running commands.

+### Network failures vs “not found”

+- Provider “Not found …” warnings mean the provider responded but the game was not matched above the similarity threshold.
+- Network/HTTP failures are logged distinctly (`[NETWORK] ...`, `[HTTP] ...`), and on cache misses the tool fails fast so you don’t silently generate “not found” results while offline.
+- When a provider returns `429 Too Many Requests`, retries honor `Retry-After` when available.
+Provider cache stats append a `429=...` suffix only when it occurred.
+- Provider clients reuse a persistent `requests.Session()` (connection pooling) to reduce TLS/handshake overhead on long runs.

 ### Recommended Workflow (Spreadsheet Round-Trip)

 This project supports a round-trip workflow where you edit the enriched CSV in a spreadsheet, then